-My research is situated in the overlapping fields of New Media Literacy, Digital Composition Studies, and Learning Sciences in locating where and when learning takes place through new media production.
+My research is situated in the overlapping fields of New Media Literacy, Digital Composition Studies, and Maker Education.
+I am particularly interested in examining where and when learning takes place through new media production.
 New Media Production–from producing a video or podcast to composing code through Scratch–reflects the reality of our increasingly digital and collaborative literacy practices.
 As educators quickly re-envision their classrooms as 21st century spaces and incorporate new media practices into their classroom, it is important to first understand how learning takes place.
-My work explores new media production in asking four main questions:

 Nixon, J. & Hanlon, M. (November 2019).
 Process of Illumination: Innovative Critique Practices for Collaborative Inquiry.
 Workshop to be presented at the National Council of Teachers of English Conference in Baltimore, MD.

 Nixon, J., Monday, M., Estrada, E., & Mencher, R. (October 2019).
 Amplifying Youth Voices Through Video Production: An Interactive Workshop.
 Workshop at the Connected Learning Summit in Irvine, CA.

 Hendricks, R., Nixon, J., & Tiedens, J. (April 2019).
 Click Youth Media.
 Presentation at the Wisconsin Public Television Education Innovation Summit.